DariusBurnete/Task-Manager-SpringBoot/README.md

 # Task Manager SpringBoot
 ## With PostgreSQL

-1. Create the SpringBoot project using [Spring Initializr](https://start.spring.io/)    |
+1. Create the SpringBoot project using [Spring Initializr](https://start.spring.io/)

-2. Copy the files you don't have from src > main to your project's src > main           | or download ZIP
+2. Copy the files you don't have from src > main to your project's src > main (or download ZIP and skip 1. and 2.)

-3. In src > main > resources there is a file "application.properties" in which to put the following setup :
+5. In src > main > resources there is a file "application.properties" in which to put the following setup :

       spring.application.name=name-of-application -> name of the folder in which is src;
       spring.datasource.url=jdbc:postgresql://localhost:5432/name-of-database?currentSchema=name-of-schema